 History of Italian Foreign Policy - Prof. Bruno Pierri (lecture hours: 30; 6 ECTS).

 The course aims at providing the students with the main issues and concepts of the history of Italian foreign policy, with a particular focus on Fascist policy of power, as well as the relationships with the colonial realities of those times.
 Moreover, it is planned to examine history methodology through strict critical and scientific criteria.
 As a matter of fact, it is a question of a “treaty” between professors and students, dealing with contents issues and methods of survey within a history inter-disciplinary educational training.

-Contract Law and Internationalization of Firms - Prof. Fabrizio Moncalvo (lecture hours: 36; 6 ECTS)
+Contract Law, Globalization and Digital Markets - Prof. Fabrizio Moncalvo (lecture hours: 36; 6 ECTS)

 The course aims to analyse the characteristics, from a legal and contractual point of view, of the Commercial Distribution Agreements, through the study of the main types of contracts.
 Particular attention will be given to the analysis of negotiation techniques, with specific reference to the choice of the contractual typology, international safeguards, dispute settlement, choice of law, management of the "Country risk".

 Teaching language: English.